Mobile Top 10 2014-M10

 Unauthorized Code Modification

 Binary protections slow an adversary from modifying the underlying code or behavior to disable or add additional functionality on behalf of the adversary.
-This is likely to occur if the app stores, transmits, or processes personally identifiable information (PII) or other sensitive information assets like passwords or credit cards.
+This is likely to occur if the application stores, transmits, or processes personally identifiable information (PII) or other sensitive information assets like passwords or credit cards.
 Code modification often takes the form of repackaging or insertion of malware into existing mobile apps .

 |Typically, a lack of binary protection will result in the following business impacts: